glitching-pineapple/floodcheck/README.md

 ## Why this exists

 FEMA publishes flood zones.
 They tell you a code like "AE" or "X." They don't tell you the expected dollar loss, or how that compares to insurance.
-Private services like First Street Foundation do this with proprietary models and increasingly paywalled access. **FloodCheck is the open-source, transparent alternative.**
+Some private services do this, but with proprietary models and paywalls.
+FloodCheck is an open source and transparent alternative.

 ## The Canal Street example